In Defense of Design Debt

 Living Design Systems are great

-Design systems provide consistency and efficiency in building products They are extremely powerful and yes, I love them.
+Design systems provide consistency and efficiency in building products.
+They’re extremely powerful and yes, I love them.
 But they can hinder product growth when they become too rigid.
 We can’t put too much emphasis on upholding them.
 Design systems need to evolve alongside product and user needs, not stop or prevent new designs.

 Deviations and iteration are powerful

 It’s ok to break the design system sometimes.
 These are self-imposed rules.
-It’s all made up!
+It’s all made up!!
 “The system” doesn’t know where the user is at in their journey.
 Different moments should look and feel different!
-Deviating from design can be a one-off for a certain moment (like onboarding) or be an experiment.
+Deviating from the design system can be a one-off for a certain moment (like onboarding) or (my favorite) be an experiment.

-Introducing design debt is the only way to test into possible better design features (or to further validate existing ones!)
+Introducing design debt is the only way to test into possibly better design features (or to further validate existing ones!).
 We need to be comfortable starting with “just ok” solutions and iterate into great ones.

 Consistency for the user’s sake is weak reasoning for upholding a rigid design system.
 Customers won’t really know if or when you “break” your design system as they likely won’t interact with the full spectrum of your product anyway.